Hospitality Industry Skills List and Examples

 Hospitality management requires skills some that are specific to the industry and others that are important in any management context.
 When applying for such a position you will have to demonstrate teamwork, leadership, budgeting, strategic thinking, customer service, and a thorough understanding of your specific business—whether that means being able to speak intelligently about food and wine for a restaurant manager, to understanding when the busy season is for your hotel and why.

 Your personal attributes are also known as soft skills.
 Your technical skills and credentials will get your resume noticed and open the door for an interview, but it is your soft skills that will convince the interviewer that you are the right person for the job.
-They are called “soft” because they are difficult to clearly define and assess, but they are critical.
+They are called “soft” because they are difficult to define and assess clearly, but they are critical.
 These include the social skills that allow you to work harmoniously with other employees and the maturity to responsibly manage your workload and to adapt to changing situations.